eclipse-iceoryx/iceoryx/doc/design/listener.md

 ```

 - **Listener goes out of scope:** The d'tor of the `Event_t` invalidates the
-    Trigger inside the Triggarable via the `invalidationCallback`
+    Trigger inside the Triggerable via the `invalidationCallback`

 ```
 Listener       Event_t                  Triggerable